44mira/articles/Monoids.md

 > result remains within the domain of the type, AND there exists an identity
 > element.

-Or essentially, if you have some binary function `f` over some type `a`, meaning both arguments of `f` be of type `a`, and the result is still of type `a`.
+Or essentially, you have some binary function `f` over some type `a`, meaning both arguments of `f` be of type `a`, and the result is still of type `a`.
 And there exists an element of type `a` that when applied to any other element of type `a` over `f`, results in the same element.

+And to another degree of simplification: if you call the function `f` with two arguments of type `a`, the result should be of type `a`.
+And there should exist a value of type `a`, which we will call the *identity* element, that when provided as an argument— will return the **other** argument in the call.

 Here are some examples of Monoids: